bnaucler/khaler/README.md

 and let me know if you find it useful.

 # Usage
 It's simple enough to use.
-Takes an .ics file as the only argument and presents an interactive menu.
+Takes an .ics file as only argument and presents an interactive menu.
+Make sure to keep your khal config in $HOME/.config/khal/

 # .mailcap
 If you would like to use khaler with mutt, add the following lines to your .mailcap.